a-nahar/MIDAS-TASK-2/README.md

     part 2 The repo  is : MIDAS_TASK_2_PART_2
     part 3 The repo  is : MIDAS_TASK_2_PART_3

+The pretrained model file is also uploaded on the repo.

 I have used the Keras api (tensorflow backend) to build the model,and use the Google colab platform.

 All the refernce material is being attached at the end of the part 1 Notebook.